AMA1120/Final-Project-Green-Grow/README.md

 # Green-Grow
-This is  a Agri Connect &amp; Fertilizer Distribution Tracking Platform.
+This is  an Agri Connect &amp; Fertilizer Distribution Tracking Platform.
 Green-Grow is a comprehensive web application tailored for the agricultural community.
 It serves as a pivotal platform for farmers to monitor and manage the distribution of fertilizers, ensuring that the backbone of our food supply is supported by the latest in tech-driven efficiency.

-# Functionalities:
+<h2>⚙️ Functionalities:</h2>

 - **Fertilizer Tracking**:   Monitor the distribution of fertilizers to ensure timely delivery and efficient usage.